-Approximately 70,000 people work and live aboard the base.
-Camp Pendleton provides training facilities for many active-duty and Reserve Marine, Navy and Army units, as well as national, state and local agencies.
+The expansive base includes two census-designated places (CDP), which include Camp Pendleton North and Camp Pendleton South.
+Approximately 70,000 people work and live at Camp Pendleton.
+In addition, this MCB provides training facilities for many active-duty and Reserve Marine, Navy and Army units, as well as national, state and local agencies.

 The base’s diverse geography, spanning over 125,000 acres, plays host to year-round training for Marines in addition to all other branches of the U.S. military.
 Amphibious and sea-to-shore training takes place at several key points along the base’s 17 miles of coastline.

 The main base is in the Mainside Complex, at the southeastern end of the base, and the remote northern interior is an impact area.
 Daytime population is around 100,000.
 Recruits from nearby Marine Corps Recruit Depot, San Diego spend a month on Pendleton’s Edson Range receiving field training; after graduating from recruit training, newly-minted Marines return to the base’s School of Infantry for further training.